 The Oxford English Dictionary defines the word sommelier as a wine steward.
 But most people think of a sommelier according to how the word is used by the Court of Master Sommeliers.
 They're an educational body that awards sommelier certification.
 In this article, we’re concerned with the word as used by the Court of Master Sommeliers and commonly understood as certified wine professional.

-Shiny sommelier pin on their lapel, certified sommeliers have passed multiple sommelier levels on their way to becoming respected and sought-after wine pros.
+Shiny sommelier pin on their lapel, certified sommeliers have passed multiple sommelier levels on their way to becoming respected and sought-after wine pros, with a sommelier salary and sommelier movies made about them.
 So let’s look at just what they had to do to get there.

 First we’ll cover how many levels of sommelier there are, then we’ll go over what each sommelier level consists of.
 And finally, we’ll look at some alternatives to sommelier certification through the Court of Master Sommeliers.
 If you're looking for somewhere to start on your journey of how to become a sommelier, you're in the right spot.

 There are 4 levels of sommelier certification from the Court of Master Sommeliers.
 Introductory Sommelier is the first level and Master Sommelier is the fourth and final level.
 In between them are Certified Sommelier and Advanced Sommelier.
 Each level must be completed before moving on to the next.

 What are the sommelier certification levels?
 Glad you asked!